 The International Council on Mining and Metals (ICMM) has published a Position Statement on Mining and Protected Areas.
-The Position Statement outlines five commitments of ICMM Members, the first two of which align with the RJC Biodiversity standard including the commitment to not mine or explore in World Heritage Sites.
+The Position Statement outlines five commitments of ICMM Members, the first two of which align with the RJC Biodiversity standard.
 The remaining commitments relate to ongoing work on mining and protected areas with key stakeholders.
 The ICMM has an ongoing dialogue with the International Union for the Conservation of Nature (IUCN), with a view to strengthen the IUCN system of protected area categorization and address application issues.